csartisan/docs/docs/contributing/index.md

 Do not edit any original content in the article.

 #### 1.2
-Keep the general structure of the article.
+Retain the general structure of the article.

 #### 1.3
 Fulfill all required [Front Matter](index#adding-to-the-front-matter).